shreeraamvishaal/Realtime-Chat-App/README.md

 # Realtime-Chat-App

-A full-stack real-time chat application built with **React** and **Firebase**, supporting secure user authentication, real-time messaging, media sharing, and online presence tracking.
+A full-stack real-time chat application built with **React** and **Firebase**, supporting secure user authentication, real-time messaging, media sharing, and online presence tracking, Dockerized for easy setup and deployment.

 ## Features